Hawthorn, Goodhart and Friedman Walk Into an Agile Team Room – What Happens Next Will Amaze You…

 Tracks the ratio of time spent working on an item vs. time the item waits.
-Team can use it to calibrate Work-In-Progress (WIP) limits to minimize delay and promote flow.
-Goal being a consistent wait / run ratio for each work item, which then increases efficiency
+A team can use it to calibrate Work-In-Progress (WIP) limits to minimize delay and promote flow.
+The goal is a consistent wait/run ratio for each work item, which then increases efficiency

 Time Blocked per Work Item